nof20/voter-warehouse/Voter/README.md

   --disk_size_gb=100
 ```

-This takes about 30 minutes to run over the whole NY State Voter File on Cloud Dataflow.
+This takes about 30 minutes to run.

-NB users of the Google Cloud Platform free trial are limited to a maximum of 8 consecutive VMs and 2 TB of persistent disk.
+NB users of the Google Cloud Platform free trial are limited to a maximum of 8 concurrent VMs and 2 TB of persistent disk.

 To test with a sample dataset in local mode, edit the address of the voter file in the code to point to a cut-down version, and run: